-We’ll have to check if this meets the NDIS funding criteria.
+We’ll have to check if this meets all the NDIS funding criteria.

 What if you need repairs for a powered mobility device or prosthetic?

-We include quote required funding for powered mobility devices or prostheses more than 2 years old.
+We include funding for repairs and maintenance to powered mobility devices or prostheses more than 2 years old.

-If you need major repairs, give your local area coordinator, planner or early childhood partner a quote.
+If you need major repairs, and you don’t have enough funding for the repair, we might ask you to give your local area coordinator, early childhood partner or planner a quote.

 Sometimes it’s better to replace damaged or broken assistive technology than repair it.

-In this case we’ll initiate a plan review to give you funding to replace your assistive technology.
+In this case we can initiate a plan change to give you funding to replace your assistive technology.

 What if you need urgent repairs?

-If you need an urgent repair and don’t have enough funding in your budget, contact the National Contact Centre .
+If you need an urgent repair and don’t have enough funding in your budget, talk to your my NDIS contact or contact the National Contact Centre .